This article advises how I have replaced a Mira Shower thermal switch in a MIRA Sport 9kW Thermostatic Shower on several occasions.

 Once I removed the cover from the shower case I examined the shower but couldn’t find any broken plastic parts.
 There are many moving parts, e.g. levers and gears associated with the various controls, any of which could have broken and prevented the shower from functioning correctly.

 However I did find two components which could deteriorate over time and might be cheap to replace.
-They were the micro-switches which turns the power ON/OFF and the Mira Shower thermal switch which protects the Heater Tank from overheating.
+They were the micro-switches which turn the power ON/OFF and the Mira Shower thermal switch which protects the Heater Tank from overheating.

 After removing the Mira Shower thermal switch it became clear to me that it needed to be replaced regardless of whether it was the cause of the immediate problem.
 It appeared to have become wet with condensation and the bimetallic disc, which bends as it gets hot, had corroded.
 It comes into contact with the top of the Heater Tank which is made of copper and so electrolytic corrosion occurs when moisture gets between the two different metals.
 Also electrolytic corrosion occurs between the solder and the copper where the heating elements protrude. and are soldered in place.